CiscoDevNet/terraform-provider-intersight/README.md

 `OS_ARCH` can be one of `linux_amd64`, `darwin_amd64` and `windows`.

 ## Frequency of update
 The provider is updated with each production push on Intersight, i.e., every Friday.
-There might be exceptions when a high priority bug is fixed.
+Exceptions are made for high priority bug fixes.
-Such incidents may lead to unscheduled releases.

 ## Contribution
-The community can contribute to expand the example base for the provider.
+The community can contribute to expanding the example base for the provider.
 This includes HCL configurations for resources and data sources.
-The provider source code is generated using a custom generator that take OpenAPI specification of Intersight as input.
-The generator is not available publicly.
-Hence, pull requests on `examples` directory only will be accepted.
+A large part of the provider is generated using a custom generator.
+Hence, pull requests only on the `examples` directory are welcome at this time.
 For all other change requests, raise an issue.

 ## Community
 We are on Slack - slack requires registration, but the terraform-provider-intersight team is open invitation to anyone